 - Accommodation – campsites, hostels, guesthouses

 The Fishermen’s Trail is not the only long-distance walking route near Lisbon.
-If after walking along the coast you’d like to hike through a totally different area you can walk one of the pilgrimage routes that start in Santiago e.g. the Portuguese Camino from Lisbon.
+If after walking along the coast you’d like to hike through a different area you can walk one of the pilgrimage routes that start in Santiago e.g. the Portuguese Camino from Lisbon.

 Travel insurance for the Fishermen’s Trail